50 PRIVATE COMPANIES

 5.1 Board Gender Data

-You will be required to submit the number of men and women Executive Directors and Non-Executive Directors, as well as the name’s of those individuals in the ‘four key roles’; the Chair, Senior Independent Director/or Deputy Chair, the Chief Executive Officer (CEO) and the Chief Financial Officer/Finance Director.
+You will be required to submit the number of men and women Executive Directors and Non-Executive Directors, as well as the names of those individuals in the ‘four key roles’; the Chair, Senior Independent Director/or Deputy Chair, the Chief Executive Officer (CEO) and the Chief Financial Officer/Finance Director.

-Please note: Any Executive Director who is member of the Executive Committee and also a member of the Board, needs to be included in both the Board and the Leadership Section of the online Portal submission.
+Please note: Any Executive Director who is member of the Executive Committee and also a member of the Board, needs to be included in both the Board and the Leadership section of the online Portal submission.
 This is likely to be relevant to the CEO and the Finance Director only, who most often sit on the Board and on the Executive Committee, but it may also include any other Executive Director that is also a member of the Board.

 5.2 Leadership Gender Data

-The online portal collects the gender of members of the Executive Committee and the gender of Direct Reports to the Executive Committee on a snap-shot basis as at 31 October 2024.
+The online portal collects the gender of members of the Executive Committee and the gender of Direct Reports to the Executive Committee on a snap-shot basis as at 31 October 2025.

 Employee Turnover Data